cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Informs Mindcode how operations assigning `null` to `@counter` are handled by the processor.
 Possible values are:

-* `false`: assigning `null` to `@counter` is interpreted by the processor (possibly by jumping to address #0).
+* `false` (the default value for target 8.0): assigning `null` to `@counter` is interpreted by the processor (possibly by jumping to address #0).
-* `true` (the default value): assigning `null` to `@counter` is ignored by the processor.
+* `true` (the default value for all other targets): assigning `null` to `@counter` is ignored by the processor.
 Mindcode may generate code depending on this behavior.

 In the past, Mindustry processor behavior has been inconsistent when assigning `null` to `@counter`.
-To allow Mindcode to produce correct code in case it gets changed again, this option has been added.
+To allow Mindcode to produce the correct code in case it gets changed again, this option has been added.

 ### Option `target`